nayeemx/module10/README.md

 module10
 ├── src/app
-│   ├── favicon.ico // This is an example icon that you can use in your app │   ├── index.js // This is the root component of your app │   ├── layout.js // This is a layout component that wraps your page components │   └── page.js // This is a page component that renders the content of your app ├── public // This is where you can store static assets like images, fonts, icons, etc.
+│   ├── favicon.ico // This is an example icon that you can use in your app │   ├── global.css // This is where you can import global CSS files that affect all elements on the │   ├── layout.js // This is a layout component that wraps your page components │   └── page.js // This is a page component that renders the content of your app ├── public // This is where you can store static assets like images, fonts, icons, etc.
-│   ├── next.svg // This is an example icon that you can use in your app │   └── vercel.svg // This is an example icon that you can use in your app ├── .eslintrc.json // This is a configuration file for ESLint ├── .gitignore // This is a file that tells Git which files or folders to ignore ├── jsconfig.json // This is a configuration file for JavaScript projects ├── next.config.js // This is the configuration file for Next.js ├── package-lock.json //
+│   ├── next.svg // This is an example icon that you can use in your app │   └── vercel.svg // This is an example icon that you can use in your app ├── .eslintrc.json // This is where you can configure ESLint, which is a tool that helps you find and fix problems in your JavaScript code
+├── .gitignore // This is a file that tells Git which files or folders to ignore ├── jsconfig.json // This is where you can configure some features of the JavaScript language service, such as enabling absolute imports or aliases for
+│   your modules
+├── next.config.js // This is where you can customize some advanced features of Next.js, such as adding plugins, enabling experimental features, │   modifying webpack config, etc.
-├── package.json // This is the package manifest for your project ├── postcss.config.js // This is a configuration file for PostCSS ├── README.md // This is a markdown file that provides information about your project ├── tailwind.config.js // This is a configuration file for Tailwind CSS └── node_modules // This is where the dependencies for your project are installed
+├── package-lock.json // This is an automatically generated file that locks the versions of the dependencies for your project ├── package.json // This is where you can manage the dependencies and scripts of your project ├── postcss.config.js // This is where you can configure PostCSS, which is a tool that transforms CSS with plugins ├── README.md // This is where you can write some documentation or instructions for your project ├── tailwind.config.js // This is where you can configure Tailwind CSS, which is a utility-first CSS framework that helps you style your app
+└── node_modules // This is where the dependencies for your project are installed